The following includes select facts from life science history, both global

 to adapt to its environment.
 Darwin's theory of evolution remains the foundation of modern

-1865 -- Gregor Mendel, the father of modern genetics, presents his laws of heredity.
+1865 -- Gregor Mendel, the father of modern genetics, presented his laws of heredity.

-1887 -- Marine Hospital Service Hygienic Laboratory (National Institutes of Health) founded.
+1887 -- Marine Hospital Service Hygienic Laboratory (National Institutes of Health) was founded.

 The National Institutes of Health (NIH) traces its roots to 1887,